Extracting bias at TechCrunch [Internal]

 -

-- We strongly discourage our journalists from criticizing brands on Twitter, unless they are AT&T in which case please request one of our Oath-approved templates.
+- We strongly discourage our journalists from criticizing brands on Twitter, unless they are AT&T, in which case please request one of our Oath-approved templates.
 Other forms of criticism can jeopardize access, which is paramount.

 -